New College has been home to the Woodland Indigenous Art Collection since 1979/80.

 What is Woodland style art?

-Woodland is a distinct style of art blending traditional knowledge, legends, and myths with contemporary mediums.
+The Woodland school is a distinct style of art blending traditional knowledge, legends, and myths with contemporary mediums.
 It explores the relationships between people, animals, and plants and is rich with spiritual imagery and symbolism.
-With its bright colours, bold lines, and 2-dimensional design, Woodland Art is one of the most recognizable forms of Indigenous art.
+With its bright colours, bold lines, and 2-dimensional design, Woodland is one of the most recognizable forms of Indigenous art.
 The visionary style emphasizes heavy black form lines and x-ray views of colourful, figurative images.
 Its perspective is frontal, profile, or aerial, lacking ground lines and indications of horizons.
 Indigenous symbolism is at the heart of Woodland Art, yet the mediums are anything but traditional.
 Woodland paintings are typically acrylic or watercolour paints on paper, canvas, or wood.

 The Collection